 Her work has twice been nominated for the Pushcart Prize and has appeared in the New York Times, Best American Short Stories 2011, New Stories from the South 2010, Oxford American, Narrative, Ploughshares, One Story, and elsewhere.

 Interested in submitting a story for the series?

 If you have a longer story or essay – roughly 6,000 to 25,000 words – please read our guidelines and submit online.
-Make sure you select “Pshares Singles: Long Story/Novella” from the drop down box under “genre.”subscribe to Ploughshares?
+Make sure you select “Pshares Singles: Long Story/Novella” from the drop down box under “genre.”Might we be so bold as to suggest that you subscribe to Ploughshares?